deniztu/p2_volatility/README.md

 ### Python

-Install anaconda, then open Anaconda Prompt and navigate to this repository.
+Install [Anaconda](https://docs.anaconda.com/free/anaconda/install/index.html), then open Anaconda Prompt and navigate to this repository.

 Then recreate the environment of this project by typing the following in Anaconda Prompt: